aliebayani/Linear-Deep-Convolutional-Neural-Network-LDCNN/README.md

+# LDCNN: A new arrhythmia detection technique with ECG signals using a linear deep convolutional neural network

-# Introduction
+# Introdction
 <p align = "justify">
   The Electrocardiogram (ECG) is an essential and widely used instrument for diagnosing cardiovascular diseases.
-It involves the recording of electrical signals produced by the heart using electrodes, which depict the activity of cardiac muscles during both contraction and relaxation phases.
+It involves the recording of electrical signals produced by the heart using electrodes, which depict the activity of cardiac muscles during both the contraction and relaxation phases.
 ECG plays a crucial role in detecting irregular cardiac activity, myocardial infarctions, and various other cardiac conditions.
 </p>

+<p>If you use this project please cite our paper: https://doi.org/10.14814/phy2.16182</p>

 <p align = "justify">
-In our research, we developed a novel <strong>one-dimensional deep neural network technique called LDCNN</strong> to identify arrhythmias from ECG signals.
+In <a heref=https://doi.org/10.14814/phy2.16182>our research</a>, we developed a novel <strong>one-dimensional deep neural network technique called LDCNN</strong> to identify arrhythmias from ECG signals.
 </p>

 <p>
-  In addition to the CNN model, we've implemented the various machine learning techniques for the datasets.
+  In addition to the CNN model, we've implemented various machine learning techniques for the datasets.
 </p>

 # Dataset